10 GDPR Requirements You Must Know In 2023

 Payal Wadhwa

-In 2017, 83000 data protection officers (DPOs) were dedicated to data protection.
-Now there are over half a million!
-The 700% rise in the demand for DPOs has been majorly attributed to GDPR implementation requirements.
-Can you imagine?
+In 2017, 83000 data protection officers (DPOs) were appointed; now, there are over half a million!
+This 700% increase in the demand for DPOs has been majorly attributed to GDPR implementation requirements.
+Intrigued by this surge in demand for data protection expertise?

-GDPR is said to be one of the most rigorous data protection laws to exist with an in-depth criteria.
-We remember one of our clients, Noosa, stating: “We once hired an external consultant who gave us an idea about the implementation but it was very, very high level.”
+GDPR is said to be one of the most rigorous data protection laws to exist with the plethora of demands companies are required to fulfill.
+A representative from Noosa, stated this while talking to Sprinto: “We once hired an external consultant who gave us an idea about the implementation, but it was very, very high level.”

 What are GDPR requirements?